ibm-cloud-docs/appid/mfa.md

   </tr>
 </table>

-Poor password management policies by users and companies alike can leave applications susceptible to explotation by malicious actors.
-Multifactor authentication supplements basic password based security by adding additional factors that are based on possession or biometerics to establish a user's identity with greater certainty.
+Poor password management policies by users and companies alike can leave applications susceptible to exploitation by malicious actors.
+Multi-Factor authentication supplements basic password based security by adding additional factors that are based on possession or biometerics to establish a user's identity with greater certainty.

 **How does {{site.data.keyword.appid_short_notm}} MFA work?**